dataluscorp/browser/toolkit/components/extensions/docs/generate_webidl_from_jsonschema.rst

   * if no files with the expected names is found the python script will generate an initial boilerplate files and will store them in the expected mozilla-central directory.
-  * The Firefox developers are responsible to fill this initial boilerplate as needed and to apply the necessary changes (if any) when the webidl definitions are updated because of changes to the WebExtensions APIs JSONSchema.
+  * The Datalus developers are responsible to fill this initial boilerplate as needed and to apply the necessary changes (if any) when the webidl definitions are updated because of changes to the WebExtensions APIs JSONSchema.